vlasscontreras/php-trainer/README.md

 php trainer pattern:observer
 ```

-## Object-Oriented Principles
+### Object-Oriented Principles

+In Object-Oriented Programming (OOP) we make use of classes to represent concepts that exist in an application.
+These classes might be interpreted as blueprints or templates that define the structure and behavior of these concepts.

-### Exceptions
+#### Exceptions

 These objects are thrown to indicate exceptional behavior.
-For example, when a business logic happens to fail or reach a sad-path and a simple `false` return is not specific enough.
+For example, when a business logic happens to fail or reach a sad path and a simple `false` return is not specific enough.
 Also, when an action can fail in multiple ways, and each way needs to be handled differently.

-The objective is to have a clean and consistent way on handling failed actions.
+The objective is to have a clean and consistent way of handling failed actions.
 Exceptions bubble to parents (just like JavaScript events) until one of those parents **handles** it.

 ```php
 function add($a, $b) {